patte/patte/README.md

 ### Hi, I'm patte :v:

-I'm a software engineer 👨‍💻 and passionate about new technologies 💡, early startups 🚀, reversing climate change 🌍, and strengthening democracy 🗳️.
+I'm a software engineer with a background in networks👨‍💻 and passionate about new technologies 💡, early startups 🚀, reversing climate change 🌍, and strengthening democracy 🗳️.

 I'm proficient in TypeScript 📚, GraphQL 🌀, Python 🐍, SQL 🛢️, CSS 🎨, and currently learning Rust 🦀.
 My most beloved technologies are React ⚛️, Node.js / Bun 🌐, Next.js 🔗, PostgreSQL 🐘, Redis 🚀, Meilisearch 🔍, Prometheus 📊, Grafana 📈, and Docker 🐳.